microsoft/NeuralInvariantRanker/README.md

 ## News
-- January 2024: Official code release.
+- February 2024: Official code release.

 ## Step by step guide
 - [**Step 1**](#requirement) - Make sure all the requirements are successfully installed.